elgopher/pi/README.md

 ### What similarities does Pi have with Pico-8?

-* Most API function names are similar and behave the same way.
+* Most concepts are similar: game loop, drawing sprites and shapes, printing text, clipping, camera, palette swapping, handling user input.
+Some functions have even same names.
 * Screen resolution is small, and the number of colors is limited.
 Although in Pi you can change the resolution and palette.
 * You have one small sprite sheet.